11 Surprising Facts About Living in Mauritius You Need to Know

 Moving 2 Mauritius

-Moving from South Africa to Mauritius with my husband, toddler, and two little Yorkies has been nothing short of an adventure!
+Moving from South Africa to Mauritius with my husband has been nothing short of an adventure!
+We have our toddler and two little Yorkies with us, making our journey even more exciting.

-While this tropical paradise is known for its stunning beaches and laid-back lifestyle, there are a few surprising things I wish I’d known before making the move.
+This tropical paradise is known for its stunning beaches and laid-back lifestyle.
+However, there are a few surprising things I wish I’d known before making the move.

-In this post, I’ll share 11 surprising facts about living in Mauritius that I’ve learned since settling into island life.
+In this post, I’ll share 11 surprising Mauritius facts about living in this Island Paradise that I’ve learned since settling into island life.

-If you are planning to relocate or just curious about what it’s really like in Mauritius, these insights will help you prepare for your own Mauritian adventure.
+If you are planning to relocate to Mauritius, these insights will help you.
+They will also benefit you if you are just curious about what it’s really like there.
+You will be better prepared for your own Mauritian adventure.

 Disclosure: This article may contain affiliate links, meaning when you make a purchase, I earn a small commission.
 Affiliate links cost you nothing to use, and help keep my content free.
 It’s a win-win for us both.
 For more info, see the Disclosure Policy.